• Features

 How to take control of your Shopify email deliverability

 Shopify emails going to spam isn’t inevitable.
-Fix authentication, improve your sender practices, and maintain list quality to reach customer inboxes consistently.
+See our troubleshooting checklist above to fix authentication issues, improve your sender practices, and maintain list quality to reach customers’ inboxes consistently.

 Start with DNS records — SPF, DKIM, and DMARC prove you own your domain.
 Switch from free email addresses to custom domains.
 These technical fixes take hours, not weeks.